bluehands/Carbon-Aware-Computing/README.md

 ### Methodology

-The forecast data is based on reported energy production (current) and forecast production for Wind (on-shore & off-shore) and Solar.
+The forecast data for Europe (without UK) is based on reported energy production (current) and forecast production for Wind (on-shore & off-shore) and Solar.
 This information's are send to the ENTSO-E Transparency Platform by the power grid Transmission System Operators (TSO).
 For the additional renewable energy sources like running water, bio mass the forecast is calculated as an interpolation of the last hours.
 After that the share of renewable energy is calculated as the quotient of generated renewable energy to all generated energy.
 This forecast is very accurate because it is used by the TSO to manage the power grid.
 The data is recalculated every hour by *Energy Charts*.
 The forecast for next day is available at 19:00+02.

 In future *Energy Charts* will provide mid term forecast based on weather forecast and own calculations as well.